da2so/da2so.github.io/_posts/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs.md

 Convolution can be performed by matrix multiplication if an input matrix is transformed into a Toeplitz matrix with redundancy and a weight kernel is reshaped into a T × (S × d × d) matrix (i.e., a lowered matrix).
 Then, commodity computing systems (such as CPUs and GPUs) can use libraries such as Basic Linear Algebra Subroutines (BLAS) without dedicated hardware resources for convolution.

 For BLAS-based CNN inference, reshaping a 4D tensor <span style="color:DodgerBlue">$ K $</span> and performing SVD is preferred for low-rank approximation rather than relatively inefficient Tucker decomposition.
 However, because of lowering steps, two decomposed matrices by SVD do not present corresponding (decomposed) convolution layers.
-As a result, The fine-tuning requiring a structurally modified model for training is not allowed.
+As a result, the fine-tuning requiring a structurally modified model for training is not allowed.
 But, DeepTwist does not alter the model structure during training.

 ### <span style="color:gray"> 4.2 Tiling-Based SVD for Skewed Weight Matrices </span>

 A reshaped kernel matrix <span style="color:DodgerBlue">$ K \in \mathcal{R}^\{ T \times (S \times d \times d)\} $</span> is usually a skewed matrix where row-wise dimension (<span style="color:DodgerBlue">$ n $</span>) is smaller than column-wise dimension (<span style="color:DodgerBlue">$ m $</span>) as shown in Fig. 4 (i.e., <span style="color:DodgerBlue">$ n \ll m $</span>).
 A range of available rank <span style="color:DodgerBlue">$ r $</span> for SVD, then, is constrained by small <span style="color:DodgerBlue">$ K $</span> and the compression ratio is approximated to be <span style="color:DodgerBlue">$ n/r $</span>.
-If such a skewed matrix is divided into four tiles as shown in Fig. 4 and the four tiles do not share much common chateracteristics, then tiling-based SVD can be a better approximator and rank <span style="color:DodgerBlue">$ r $</span> can be further reduced without increasing approximation error.
+If such a skewed matrix is divided into four tiles as shown in Fig. 4 and the four tiles do not share much common characteristics, then tiling-based SVD can be a better approximator and rank <span style="color:DodgerBlue">$ r $</span> can be further reduced without increasing approximation error.
 Moreover, fast matrix multiplication is usually implemented by a tiling technique in hardware to improve the weight reuse rate.

 ![2](https://da2so.github.io/assets/post_img/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs/5.png){: .mx-auto.d-block width="90%" :}